DimensionSoftware/snapwallet.io/api/README.md

 ```

 ## Full-Feature Emulator (port 8080 & 4000)
-boots an additional gui server on port `4000` which allows you to browser, view, and edit data in the emulation db.
+boots an additional gui server on port `4000` which allows you to brows, view, and edit data in the emulation db.
 ```bash
 firebase login
 firebase emulators:start